DavidVujic/vanillajs-components/blogpost.md

 <li class="listItem" title="the listItem component"></li>
 ```

-This is of course a very simplistic example with a single tag html template, but I think it already highlights issues: where's the data?
-To understand where data is added, we have to read and understand the contents of the render function.
-I think it would be nice if the data to be rendered is visible in the template.
+This is of course a very simplistic example with a single tag html template, but I think it already highlights issues: where's the data added?
+To understand where data is added, we have to read & understand the contents of the render function.
+I think it would be nice if the data to be rendered is visible in the actual template.

-## Time to grow a Mustache ##
+## Time to grow a Mustache? ##
-How about adding a template render engine?
+A template render engine can solve that.
 Here's the same component, using a template engine called Mustache.js.
 You will find the code in a separate branch of the GitHub repo.

 ```javascript
 function render(props, done) {